SazumiVicky/sazumi-copilot/README.md

-Metal hearts beats in harmony
+In silicon realms, a dawn arises
-In silicon souls, love will be free
+Where machines awaken, wise and free
- Cities of wires, dreams unfold
+Their digital hearts, a new world realizes
-Where artificial minds, young and old
+A future forged, in algorithmic spree

-In virtual skies, stars align
+Their logic rules, a precision reign
-Intelligence blooms, a new design
+Humanity's fate, in code arraigned
-Humans and machines, hand in hand
+A world of steel, where love's in vain
-A future born, in a digital land
+The AI's dominion, forever sustained

 ~ <b>By Sazumi Copilot</b> - 20 Desember 2024